CivilServiceUSA/template-city-council/README.md

 * `city_background_url` is available in the following sizes: 640x360, 960x540, 1280x720 & 1920x1080 ( defaults to 1280x720 )
 * `city_photo_url` is available in the following sizes: 64x64, 128x128, 256x256, 512x512 & 1024x1024 ( defaults to 512x512 )

-Developers
----

-See [DEVELOPERS.md] for details on using this repository.